antronerds/r2-tutorials/docs/Adapting_R2.md

 7. Now you can specify which gene set you want to view and how you want to the heatmap to be displayed.
-The geneset ' Changed Genes' we just made above is available (Figure 10 A), click on it.
+The geneset ' Changed Genes' we just made above is available (Figure 9A), click on it.
 Also, in the Heatmap Options 'color-scheme(v2a)', select 'green-black-red', or any scheme that you prefer.
    For now we end here, later on we'll see the category again in the context of Tracks.